arduino/docs-content/content/arduino-cloud/01.getting-started/10.manual-device/manual-devices.md

 ---
-title: Arduino IoT Cloud Device API
+title: Configuring Manual Devices
-description: Learn how to use the Device API to connect to the Arduino IoT Cloud via Python, MicroPython & Node.js
+description: Connect to the Arduino IoT Cloud any kind of device that uses Python, MicroPython or JavaScript (Node.js)
 author: Karl Söderby
-tags: [IoT Cloud, Device API, Node.js, Python, MicroPython]
+tags: [IoT Cloud, Device API, JavaScript, Node.js, Python, MicroPython]
 ---

-Authentication & data synchronisation is automatically handled when you choose the automatic configuration option in the Arduino IoT Cloud.
+Authentication & data synchronisation is automatically handled when you choose the automatic configuration option in the [Arduino IoT Cloud](https://create.arduino.cc/iot/).

 You can during the setup of your device instead choose the manual configuration option.
 This allows you to connect to the cloud using the **Device API** (MicroPython, Python or Node.js).

+This opens up possibilities to connect more kinds of devices, mainly Linux based, to connect to the Arduino IoT Cloud.

 ***Manual configuration is recommended for more advanced users, mainly those that are looking to integrate existing projects with the Arduino IoT Cloud.***